natesanshreyas/CommunityCode-Web-PythonStarterProject/README.md

 See [Capabilities in Selenium Tests](https://docs.experitest.com/display/TE/Capabilities+In+Selenium+Tests) to learn how to customize the desired capabilities for your tests.

 ## Documentation
-To find out more about Continuous Cloud Testing usage, features, and best practices, visit our online [documentation](https://docs.experitest.com/display/TE/Test+Execution+Home).
+To find out more about Continuous Cloud Testing usage, features, and best practices, see our online [documentation](https://docs.experitest.com/display/TE/Test+Execution+Home).

 ## Support
 If you encounter an issue that is not covered here or in our online documentation, contact us at [support@digital.ai](mailto:support@digital.ai).